 Find experienced developers

-If you want your application to grow and develop, its architecture should be thoroughly elaborated at the first stages of development.
-This is what a good entrepreneur always sees about.
+If you want your app to grow and develop, its architecture should be thoroughly elaborated at the first stages of development.
+This is what a good entrepreneur always sees.
 As your application will be growing, you need to have an opportunity to process a large flow of data.
-You need to take into consideration everything, from the server sustainability to your application code design to have an opportunity to add new features seamlessly later.
-A poorly designed code can cause the application improper operation as the new options are added.
+You need to take into consideration everything, from server sustainability to code design, to have the ability to add new features seamlessly later.
+A poorly designed code can cause improper app operation as the new options are added.

 The cost of creating an app can vary depending on your future employees' location.
 We will take the Eastern Europe development team average salary, which is equal to $50 per working hour.
 Let's consider the full membership of your prospect team.
 The team members could be as follows: